osamaqarem/drag-select/README.md

 interface DragSelect {
   /**
    * Must be used with [`useAnimatedScrollHandler`](https://docs.swmansion.com/react-native-reanimated/docs/scroll/useAnimatedScrollHandler)
-   * and passed to the animated list to use the pan-scroll gesture.
+   * and passed to the animated list to use automatic scrolling.
    * Used to obtain scroll offset and list window size.
    *
    * @example